jebreimo/Argen/README.md

     }

 Run it through clapgen:

     $ ls
     helptext.txt    main.cpp
     $ clapgen helptext.txt
     clapgen: generated ParseArguments.h and ParseArguments.cpp
+    $ ls
+    helptext.txt    main.cpp    ParseArguments.h    ParseArguments.cpp
-    $ c++ -std=c++11 main.cpp ParseArguments.cpp
+    $ c++ -std=c++11 main.cpp ParseArguments.cpp -o test

+Reference for option and argument properties
+--------------------------------------------

 ### Argument
 Is used in combination with the *Flags* property to specify that an option requires an argument.
 Unlike *Text*, it's not possible to specify option arguments with *Flags* property's value.

 #### Example
 This creates a non-standard option "out-file" that takes an argument "FILE":
     ${out-file FILE|flags: out-file | argument: FILE}$ Sets the name of the output file

-Reference for option and argument properties
---------------------------------------------

 ### Count
-Either a single integer or two integers separated by two dots (i.e. min..max).
+Determines the number of values the member for an option or argument can hold.
+If the maximum count is greater than one, the member becomes a vector of *ValueType*.
+The value should be either a single integer (setting the minimum and maximum to the same value) or two integers separated by two dots (i.e. minimum..maximum).
 The default for options is 0..1 and for arguments it's 1.
-  If the maximum isn't 1 the type automatically becomes a list If the maximum is 0 there is no upper bound for how many values the option accepts.
+When using the two dots it's actually possible to leave out one or both integer.
+If the first integer is left out, the minimum becomes 0.
+If the second integer is left out, there is no defined upper limit to the number of values.

+#### Example
+This adds a member of type std::vector<std::string> to the generated struct:
+    ${-i DIR --include=DIR | count: 0..}$ Include DIR among the directories to be searched.

 ### Default
-The default value for the variable
+The default value for the variable.

 ### Delimiter
 A single character (e.g. comma) used to separate values in a list.